uport-project/specs/pki/index.md

 ### `publicKey` item

 The most important part for the function of the PKI itself is that it contains the `publicKey` of the identity.
+This is the only required item.

 This is a `0x` prefixed hex encoded DER encoded public key for the [secp256k1 ECDSA curve](https://en.bitcoin.it/wiki/Secp256k1).